 Rebecca Hope Terry

-Rebecca Hope Terry writes from the inside out, is contrary in nature is a seeker of truth and lies.
+Rebecca Hope Terry writes from the inside to out.
 When not writing, she is sculpting, or you may find her running through the wilds of Dundas Valley, digging up roots and foraging for mushrooms.
-She currently shares her time between Toronto, Dundas and Chatham, Ontario.
+She currently lives in Dundas, Ontario.

 Her performance has been described as “Both majestic and vulnerable”– Deidre Kelly, The Globe and Mail, 1995

-A versatile and respected artist throughout Canada, she has performed in over 100 theatres internationally, with many Canadian choreographers in Toronto and Vancouver.
+Currently in her 34th year of performing, she is a versatile and respected artist throughout Canada, and has performed in over 100 theatres, in Canada and internationally.
 Her own creations have been presented throughout Canada, Britain and Scotland.
 She is the recipient of numerous Arts Council awards, including Dora nominations for best performance.

 "Terry can, however, claim a lifetime membership among a select group of performers with a natural gift for transmitting emotional sincerity and vulnerability." --Kamal Al-Solaylee, The Globe and Mail, Oct.
 1, 2003